emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 My hope is that reading this might inspire some of you to give language learning a shot — or to keep trying — even if you don't have time to do much of anything.

-**At the end of the day, structured language studying is a bit like a fork.
+**At the end of the day, structured language studying is like a fork.
 It can help you eat, but at the end of the day you're going to need to put some food on it if you want to digest anything.**

 And even if it's a bit messy, personally, I think it's way more fun to eat with your hands.